VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/04-tower.md

 ###  4.3 VFR procedures
 !!! caution "Do note."
     VFR is only allowed at daytime.
-Night VFR is not permitted in the Medinah Control Zone.
+Night VFR is not permitted in the Dammam Control Zone.

 #### 4.3.1.
 Visual Reporting Points (VRPs)
 **Visual Report Points (VRPs)** are specific geographical locations used in aviation to assist pilots in navigation and communication with air traffic control.
 These points help pilots maintain situational awareness and provide reference points for reporting their position during flight.